PatrickFenger/pythonAssignments/Assignment_6/README.md

 The following dependencies should be intalled on your system, either via conda install of pip install through your terminal:

-pandas\n
+- pandas
-webget/n
+- webget
-collections
+- collections
-re
+- re
-matplotlib.pyplot
+- matplotlib

 Clone the project from our repository, use the "cd" command to get into our "Assignment_6" folder.
 From here run the project from command prompt by typing "python run.py"